-5,000,000 shares
+Common stock offered by us 5,000,000 shares

-48,056,339 shares(1)(2)
+Common stock to be outstanding after this offering 48,056,339 shares(1)(2)

-We intend to use the net proceeds from the sale of the shares for general corporate purposes, including, but not limited to, commercialization of our products, obtaining regulatory approvals, funding of our clinical trials, capital expenditures and working capital.
+Use of proceeds We intend to use the net proceeds from the sale of the shares for general corporate purposes, including, but not limited to, commercialization of our products, obtaining regulatory approvals, funding of our clinical trials, capital expenditures and working capital.

-We have never declared or paid any dividends to the holders of our common stock and we do not expect to pay cash dividends in the foreseeable future.
+Dividend policy We have never declared or paid any dividends to the holders of our common stock and we do not expect to pay cash dividends in the foreseeable future.
 We currently intend to retain all earnings for use in connection with the expansion of our business and for general corporate purposes.